-Arizona · UFT
+Arizona · UPH

 Upholstery & Fabric Cleaning Certification in Arizona

-NISCR's online Upholstery & Fabric Cleaning (UFT) certification trains Arizona technicians in fabric and fiber identification, safe cleaning-agent selection, and delicate-textile methods, all self-paced with a same-day certificate.
+NISCR's online Upholstery & Fabric Cleaning (UPH) certification trains Arizona technicians in fabric and fiber identification, safe cleaning-agent selection, and delicate-textile methods, all self-paced with a same-day certificate.
 It pairs naturally with carpet cleaning to round out a full soft-surface service offering in Arizona.

 100% online & self-paced — your certificate the same day, anywhere in Arizona.